Skip to main content

 Hanauma Bay Nature Preserve Admission

-Admission to the park is $7.50 per adult.
-Children twelve and under get in free, as do active military personnel and Hawaii residents with identification.
+Admission to the park is $25.00 per adult.
+Children ages twelve and younger get in free, as do active military personnel and Hawaii residents with valid identification.
 First-time visitors are required to watch a short nine-minute video about marine life, conservation, and snorkeling safety.
-Once the video’s over you get to the beach along a steep ten-minute path.
-If you don’t fancy the walk, take the tram for $1.00 down and $1.25 back.
+Once the video is over, you get to the beach along a steep ten-minute path.
+If you don’t fancy the walk, take the tram.

-Parking is $1.00 a vehicle, but with only 300 spots, the parking lot fills up quickly.
+Parking is $3.00 a vehicle, the parking lot has limited stalls and fills up quickly.
 The Oahu bus service stops by the bay, or you can take a taxi or use an on-demand driving service like Lyft or Uber.

 Hanauma Bay Amenities

 At the beach you’ll find lifeguards, changing rooms, restrooms, showers, and food concessions.
-If you don’t have your own snorkel set, you can rent on for about $20.00.
+If you don’t have your own snorkel set, you can rent them for about $20.00.

 view more best ofview more activitiesview our hotels on oahu